EvanDLang/SHIFT-SMCE-User-Guide/docs/source/pages/storage_options.rst

     A combination of the following two commands can be used to change directory/file permissions:

     #.
 Using :code:`chmod 775` for directories or :code:`chmod 664` for files (owner read/write/execute, group read/write/execute, others read/execute) on the system where the directory/file was created will change the permissions so they it accessible
-       from both. **Chmod is used to update permissions for directories or files that have already been created.** The command needs to be used to change the permissions for each directory (will update all files in the directory) or for each individual file you would like to access from both systems.
+       from both. **Chmod is used to update permissions for directories or files that have already been created.** The command needs to be used to change the permissions for each directory (including -R will update all files in the directory) or for each individual file you would like to access from both systems.

     #.
 Using the umask command you can change the default permissions set for each directory or file **upon creation**.